Recipe for Chess Pie like State Fountain at Mississippi State University. Not exactly a copycat, but its pretty darn close!

 Vinegar or lemon juice can also be added, You’ll have something closer to a vinegar pie.

-Folks that have never had a chess pie they might find it kind of “eggy.”
+Folks that have never had a chess pie might find it kind of “eggy.”
 And it can be, after all, there are 4 eggs in it.

 The texture is not as smooth and creamy as a sugar cream pie with no eggs or even a butterscotch pie where the eggs are cooked more quickly on the stovetop.